UniversityOfHelsinkiCS/oodikone/README.md

 - The databases used by the services
 - Adminer & other dev tools

 The mapping of ports and environment variables are also defined in the docker-compose file.
-You can start, stop and manage the development environment by running the following commands from a shell in this directory.
+You can start, stop and manage the development environment by running the following commands from a terminal shell in this directory.

 ### Start the development environment
 ```